skandar9/farah/README.md

 - The function receives an array of user IDs (`$ids`) and the data for the push notification (`$data`).

-- Depending on whether the `$data` array contains the `url` key, a new record is created in the `Notificat` model table with the provided title, body, and URL (if available).
+- Depending on whether the `$data` array contains the `url` key, a new record is created in the `Notification` model table with the provided title, body, and URL (if available).

 - The notification record is attached to the specified user IDs using the `attach` method.